 Darius Campbelle is the Secretary of the North East Atlantic Fisheries Commission.
 The Commission aims to provide sustainable economic, environmental and social benefits through the long-term conservation and optimum utilisation of the fishery resources in its Convention Area.
 Before this Darius was the Executive Secretary for the OSPAR Commission, an intergovernmental organisation aiming to protect and conserve the North East Atlantic and its resources.
 Previously Darius worked for the UK’s Department for Environment Food and Rural Affairs as a Deputy Director responsible for issues such as the National Climate Change Adaptation Programme, UK policy on marine environment, and international oceans governance issues including illegal fishing.
 Before joining the UK Civil Service, Darius worked in international development in Jordan, Nigeria and India.
 His first degree was in zoology, followed by an MSC in Livestock production and a PhD in nomadic livestock systems in Nigeria.

 Maria Damanaki is has over 30 years of public service experience in Europe, most recently serving as European Union commissioner for maritime affairs and fisheries.
-Ms. Damanaki now leads the global oceans program at The Nature Conservancy.
-As global managing director for oceans, she leads a team focused on transforming how the world manages its oceans.
+Ms. Damanaki led the global oceans program at The Nature Conservancy as global managing director for oceans, where her team focused on transforming how the world manages its oceans.
 This includes sustainable fisheries management, implementation of mapping ocean wealth, marine spatial planning and large-scale protection of ecosystems, and facilitating and securing investment on blue economy through natural infrastructure and coastal resilience.

 David Freestone (LL.D.) is Executive Secretary of the Sargasso Sea Commission, established in 2014 pursuant to the Hamilton Declaration on Collaboration for the Conservation of the Sargasso Sea, which now has ten Signatory Governments.
 The Secretariat is housed in the North American office of IUCN in Washington DC.
 From 1996-2008 he worked at the World Bank in Washington DC, first as head of the International and Environmental Law Group and from 2004-08 was Deputy General Counsel and Senior Adviser in the Office of the General Counsel.
 He is Visiting Scholar and Professorial Lecturer at The George Washington University Law School in Washington D.C.
 He has written widely on the Law of the Sea and international environmental law, and is the founder and Editor-in-Chief of the International Journal of Marine and Coastal Law (now in its 33rd year).